Alicelilyarmstrong/Project-one-Nile-crocodile-reproducible-code-/README.md

 **04 Functions anthropocene data.R-** custom functions needed to run scripts 05 and 06.

-**05 Land use extractions.Rmd-** This script extracts land cover data  from specimen error polygons.
+**05 Land use extractions.Rmd-** This script gets land cover data  from specimen error polygons.

-**06 Population extractions.Rmd-** This script extracts human population data from specimen error polygons.
+**06 Population extractions.Rmd-** This script gets human population data from specimen error polygons.

 **07 Areas of overlap between historic and current ranges.Rmd-** This script runs code to explore the level of overlap between historic and current *C.niloticus*  ranges using a convex hull.